 You must complete all the required paper assignments in order to pass this course.
 That includes the mandatory draft papers due before the final versions are due.

-The question for Paper #1 is: Explain the importance of the American West to American history as a whole.
-Use information and quotations from Limerick and Richardson as your sole sources for quotations and of specific factual information.
+The question for Paper #1 is: What does the early days of the American beef industry tell us about the relationship between the East and the west during the late-nineteenth and early twentieth centuries?
+Use information and quotations from Specht as your sole sources for quotations and of specific factual information.

 The question for Paper #2 is: Explain the role of race in the history of the American West during the late-nineteenth and early-twentieth centuries.
-Use information and from Gordon and Gwynne (or earlier texts assigned in this course) as your sole sources for quotations and of specific factual information.
+Use information and from Gordon and Richardson as your sole sources for quotations and of specific factual information.

 Each of these papers should be from between six and eight pages long, double-spaced.
 The required drafts of these papers must be at least three complete double-spaced pages long.
 Otherwise, I will not accept your final copy.
 Since you are restricted to only using the assigned texts, parenthetical references for page numbers are fine for purposes of citing your material.

 The Research Paper should be 10-12 pages long, double spaced one any subject of your choice that is mostly about the history of the United States during this era.
 It does not have to relate to any other material covered in the course.
 Instructions for this assignment are available here.